 I can say this.
 The greater the activity, the greater the socialization, the brighter the light, the better your day.
 I learned this slowly over time.

 One thing I want to say.
-It is my belief you can change things and change them for the better with your Alzheimer's patient.
+It is my belief you can change things and change them for the better with your loved one living with dementia.
 But, this is not something that happens in a day or a week.
 It happens slowly over time.

 The greater the effort you make, the greater the result.
 This is my belief.

-Some people marvel that Dotty talks, reads, and does the crossword puzzle.
+Some people marveled that Dotty talked, read, and did crossword puzzle.
 Well she didn't for more than a year, and that was my fault.
-Now, this is the way we start everyday.
-We talk, look at the paper, sometimes Dotty reads to me, we interact -- socialize.
-This is the way we start our day.

 For the longest time, Dotty started the day angry, mad, and with an awful look on her face.

-We have our new found friend, Harvey.
-Harvey entertains both Dotty and me.
-Dotty says Harvey has a good voice when he sings.
+We had our new found friend, Harvey.
+Harvey entertained both Dotty and me.
+Dotty said Harvey had a good voice when he sang.

 I am not the only person that knows that the greater the number of activities, the better and more lively the response you will get from a person that Alzheimer's.